syne-tune/syne-tune/docs/source/getting_started.rst

 For development, or for using the
-`benchmarking framework <tutorials/benchmarking/README.html>`__ to run many experiments in parallel, you need to install Syne Tune from sources:
+`benchmarking framework <tutorials/benchmarking/README.html>`__ to run many experiments in parallel, you need to install Syne Tune from source:

 .. code-block:: bash